PacificBiosciences/HiFi-16S-workflow/README.md

   the minBoot parameter) and the priority of assignment is Silva 138, followed by GTDB r202, then lastly RefSeq + RDP.
 This means for example if an ASV is not assigned at Species level using Silva, it will check if it can be assigned with GTDB.
 This ensure we assign as many ASVs as possible.

   This process is done first at Species level, then at Genus level.
 In addition, if any ASV is assigned as "uncultured" or "metagenome", it will go through the iterative assignment process just like the unclassified ASVs.

-  There is also a VSEARCH taxonomy classification using Silva database only in the file called `results/vsearch_merged_freq_tax.tsv` that may work better in some cases.
-The final report will contain statistics from either types of assignment.
+Note that while this method will assign a high amount of ASVs, there may be issues such as how the taxonomy is annotated in different databases.
+As such, there is also a VSEARCH taxonomy classification using GTDB database (r207) only in the file called
+  `results/vsearch_merged_freq_tax.tsv` that may provide a more consistent annotation.

+  The final
+  report will contain statistics from either types of assignment.
 If you notice a large discrepancy, it can be because one method fail to assign a large amount of ASVs from the same genus/species.
 This is likely a database-related bias.